How to Grow Greener Grass

-Reseed in the late summer/early fall.
+For a healthy spring and summer lawn, reseed in the late summer/early fall.
 Whether you're seeding a small patch or a whole yard, you're going to be much more successful if you wait for the cooler, damper weather of late summer or early fall.
-It's almost impossible to get seed to survive during the dog days of summer.
-It's simply too hot and dry.
-You'll most likely just waste your time and expensive seed.
+It's almost impossible to get seed to survive during the dog days of summer — in most regions, it's simply too hot and dry.

 Simpler and easier: 5.
 Use concentrates